davidbwaikato/cell-block-html/INSTALL.md

   - NodeJS/npm
   - realpath

+Optional:
+  - Redis

-The code has been developed and tested on a range of Ubuntu distributions.
-No problems anticpated in shifting to other Unix distributions.
+The code has been developed and tested using a variety of Linux distributions.
 It has also been run under Windows using Cygwin.

+As a convenience, tarballs of supporting tools not typically shipped as standard with Unix system are located in the 'packages' directory for convenience.
+These allow for installation without admin rights.

+NodeJS is the most important of these, as it is matched to be a version known to work with the EtherCalc/SocialCalc code bases.
+The 'coreutils' tarball provides 'realpath'.
+The Redis tarball is there if you want to increase performance through its in-memory caching server capability.

 ## TLDR: